 - Some fine ghee, so they can make you fine, authentic Indian food

-- An awesome cookbook, like this one, from Julia Turshen
+- Or an awesome cookbook, like this one, from Julia Turshen

 Thanks for reading!
 Check out our next post on foodie resources 🙂